fruganyumisa/fruganyumisa/README.md

 - 🔭 I’m currently working on Microservices architecture
 - 🌱 I’m currently researching on IoT security flaws and mitigations
 - 👯 I’m looking to collaborate on Software Defined Networks
-- 🤔 I’m looking for help with UI and UX design hacks
+- 🤔 I’m looking for projects in network security
 - 💬 Ask me about REST APIs
 - 📫 How to reach me: fruganyumisa@gmail.com
 - 😄 Pronouns: Eng/Mr/He/